zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 You can use the AI-powered Facilitator agent in Teams Rooms for real-time notes and action items during both scheduled, hybrid, and impromptu or ad hoc in-person meetings.
 In hybrid meetings, the agent appears in the notes panel.
 For in-person meetings, scan the QR code on the display to activate the agent as the group's assistant.

+The Facilitator agent can be used in:

+- **Facilitator in Teams** Used for Teams chat and meetings that are scheduled on a calendar.
+This can include a Teams Rooms console.
+- **Facilitator in Teams Rooms** Used for unsceduled, impromptu or ad hoc in-person meetings with a Teams Room console available in the meeting room.

 ## Facilitator in Teams

-Facilitator is feature in Microsoft Teams that enhances collaborative communication during chat and meetings using large language models (LLMs) to capture notes, generate action items and summaries.
+Facilitator is feature in Microsoft Teams that enhances collaborative communication during chat and scheduled and unscheduled meetings using large language models (LLMs) to capture notes, generate action items and summaries.

 Facilator is an AI-powered agent that is available in Microsoft Teams that is used to automatically take notes of the conversations that happen during a meeting.
 Facilitator in Teams is used in both chat (peer to peer) and in meetings that are scheduled by a user.
 In both of these cases, a Teams Room console can also be added to the meeting invite as a participant if there is a one available in the meeting room.